 The facility also offers educational resources covering a wide range of topics, from disease prevention, management, and treatment options to self-care strategies, that encourage patients to take an active part in managing their health.

-The Ohio State University’s Wexner Medical Centre optimized its system to provide online services.
+The Ohio State University’s Wexner Medical Center optimized its system to provide online services.

-Patients can book and reschedule doctor appointments and access pre-registration forms, helpful resources, and links to video calls right from the portal.
+Patients can book and reschedule doctor appointments and access pre-registration forms, helpful resources, and telehealth support right from the portal.

 By visiting the messaging portals, clients can review after-visit notes or directly message their doctors or the billing team.

-Excellent customer service in healthcare transforms clinical encounters into holistic patient experiences that prioritize patient well-being and comfort.
+Strong customer service in the healthcare industry transforms clinical encounters into coordinated, patient-centered experiences that prioritize well-being and comfort.

-Complementing your staff efforts with the right tools can help you realize these benefits even sooner.
-BoldDesk is comprehensive, AI-powered customer service software that can be customized and integrated with other healthcare systems to track patient interactions, improve communication, and streamline workflows.
+Complementing your team’s efforts with the right technology accelerates these outcomes.
+BoldDesk is a comprehensive, AI-powered customer service platform that integrates with healthcare systems to centralize patient communications, improve coordination, and streamline service workflows.

 Related articles